 - Ask and converse rather than tell or demand one way.
 How often do you engage disengaged or bored students to discover what they need to get ahead in their group?
 I hang posters such as this free sample as a reminder to ask and model fun interactions – even though I was taught to simply tell and lecture in upper grades.
 The poster below for example, reminds us how to build a healthy learning climate where faculty learns at times and students teach at times. have you seen it happen?

 - Laugh at the little things and especially giggle at ourselves.
 Laughter that generates respect and fun for all acts like an elixir to brains.
 So it’s not surprising that even a belly laugh can promote learning.
 The opposite is also true.
 Sarcasm, cynicism or cutting up over others’ weaknesses – deepens the trap and prevents a healthy learning climate.
 Would you agree?

-My question is, How can we encourage and capitalize on differences more at work?
+My question is, How can we avoid mistakes and capitalize on strengths to build strong learning cultures?

 YOUR TURN!
 Join our Brain Based Circles!
 Would love to meet you at any of the following!